launchdarkly/SupportService/README.md

 SupportService is a simple application built in flask, that can be used to demonstrate the use of feature flags in action.
-All of the source code can be downloaded from github and run locally your machine.
-The following are instructions on how to install the application and how to configure it so you can run the demo environment on your local machinge.
+All of the source code can be downloaded from GitHub and run locally your machine.
+The following are instructions on how to install the application and how to configure it so you can run the demo environment on your local machine.

 Please refer to the [wiki](https://github.com/launchdarkly/SupportService/wiki) for more information on specific feature flags and use cases.